nasa/CrisisMappingToolkit/README.md

 The Crisis Mapping Toolkit is released under the Apache 2 license.

-Opyright (c) 2014, United States Government, as represented by the Administrator of the National Aeronautics and Space Administration.
+Copyright (c) 2014, United States Government, as represented by the Administrator of the National Aeronautics and Space Administration.
 All rights reserved.